-Pesticide usage estimates from spray recommendations
+Estimating pesticide usage estimates from spray recommendations in 2024

-Another way to evaluate pesticide usage is through counting the number of sprays applied.
+Another way to evaluate pesticide use is through counting the number of sprays applied.
 As active ingredients and formulations of pesticides have changed, more sprays are needed to attain the level of control of the older, more toxic pesticide products.
 Prior to the outset of the program, experts estimated the average grower applied 2-3 applications of broad-spectrum insecticides per season to control codling moth.
 Broad spectrum residues would last 3-4 weeks and kill any insects that contacted them, including beneficial ones.
 Today, 3-8 applications of "reduced risk" insecticides are needed to achieve the same level of control as with 2-3 of the older products.
 Reduced risk insecticide residues last for 10-14 days and need to be either ingested by the pest or applied directly to the eggs.
 This means that the days of controlling multiple orchard pests with a single spray are largely behind us.

-The Program's Professional Agrologist makes recommendations to growers based on the amount of infested fruit and/or the number of wild moths captured.
-The program estimates that approximately 18% of growers were spraying for codling moth in 2023, based on its recommendations.
-Some of these growers are spraying once or twice while others need to spray more.
+The Program's staff makes recommendations to growers based on the amount of infested fruit and/or the number of wild moths captured.
+The program estimates that approximately 23% of growers were spraying for codling moth in 2024, based on its recommendations.
+Some of these growers are spraying once or twice while others need to spray more (See table below).